bizley/yii2-migration/README.md

 Creating multiple table migrations at once forces the proper migration order based on the presence of the foreign keys.
 When tables are cross-referenced the additional foreign keys migration is generated at the end of default generation.

-## Updating migration

-You can easily generate updating migration for database table by comparing its current schema with the migration history.

-1. History of applied migrations is scanned to gather all modifications made to the table.
-2. Virtual table schema is prepared and compared with the current table schema.
-3. Differences are generated as an update migration.
-4. In case of the migration history not keeping information about the table, a creating migration is generated.

 ## Command line parameters

 | command              | alias | description